OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

         "work_order_fact" : work_order_fact_df.to_dict()
         }

+We can verify the resulting tables as seen below:

 ![fact_and_dimension_tables](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/fact_and_dimension_tables.png)

 Also key to note that the Mage pipeline blocks natively give room for testing code.
 For the transformation step, here is a snippet of the testing function that is run for the block: